yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 IDataProcessor dataProcessorProxy = proxyBuilder.CreateProxy();
 {code}

 There can be one or more aspects supplied to the builder, they will be invoked one after the other according to the order in which they were set.
-Each aspect can decide whether to continue executing the aspect pipeline invocation using the {{invocation.Proceed()}} method, or return the invocation result without continuing to the next aspects by setting a return value using the {{invocation.ReturnValue}} property.
+Each aspect can decide whether to continue executing the aspect pipeline invocation using the `invocation.Proceed()` method, or return the invocation result without continuing to the next aspects by setting a return value using the `invocation.ReturnValue` property.
 The final remote invocation it self is an aspect which is the last one to be executed.
 Plugging custom aspects can decide according to the aspect implementation whether to invoke the actual remote service or not.

 {anchor:serverExecutionApect}

 ## The Server Invocation Aspect

 The server side invocation aspect interface is shown below.
-You should implement this interface and wire it to the {{DomainServiceHost}} (this is the component that is responsible for hosting and exposing your service to remote clients):
+You should implement this interface and wire it to the `DomainServiceHost` (this is the component that is responsible for hosting and exposing your service to remote clients):

 {code:java}
 public interface IServiceExecutionAspect